-Scaler registers store 24-bit scaler data in a straightforward manner.
+Scaler registers store 32-bit scaler data in a straightforward manner.
 The use of the scalers is described further below.
-Some firmware versions before 4.02 were available with 32-bit scalers.

 3.2.9 LAM Mask Register - Read/Write

 CAMACA = 9/0x9

 The LAM Mask Register is a 24-bit register that stores the LAM Mask defining what combination of LAM's triggers event readout during the data acquisition.
 When zero, the readout is triggered by a signal applied to the NIM input.